America's #1 Rated Reverse Mortgage Lender*

 Here is where Appraisals are not updated and correct.
 Zillow and others use sales per sq ft for cookie-cutter homes.
 They omit custom built homes in comparable homes because of lack of construction knowledge and insurance coverage?
 Costs of replacement coverage and appraisals would place a 5000 sq ft total home cost at $800,000-min w/o lot?
 Go Figure how you could be insulted at $600k on a no-nothing Appraisal.

 You just hit the nail squarely on the head, but from an angle you didn’t mean to go.
 Appraisers don’t use Zillow or other online evaluation technology for just this reason.
-Most online estimates can only give you an average of data in an area, and unless there are a lot of sales of the same type of homes, their estimates can be sharply incorrect.
+Most online estimates can only give you an average of data in an area, and unless there are a lot of sales of the same type of homes, their estimates can be significantly incorrect.

 Sales Comparison Method